A Proposal and Call for Funding for GoPeaks.org Initiative

 …2009 Nobel Laureate Elinor Ostrom

-1. With Dr. Michael Hitt (Texas A&M University), I have finished a critical review of the current knowledge ecosystem of management research and education.
+1. With Dr. Michael Hitt (Texas A&M University), I have written a critical review of the current knowledge ecosystem of management research and education.
 It is currently under Revise and Resubmit at Academy of Management Learning & Education.

 2. With Dr. Michael Hitt (Texas A&M University) and Dr. Denise Rousseau (Carnegie Mellon University), I drafted a on the key elements of a new business science-practice ecosystem.